studentkittens/lncs-pandoc/paper.md

 `git remote add <repo-name> <repo-path>` command.

-### Adding files to a git-annex repository

-All data manipulation commands are related to the `git-annex`-command set.
+**Adding files to a git-annex repository:** All data manipulation commands are related to the `git-annex`-command set.
 A complete procedure looks this way:

 ~~~bash
     $ git annex add filename.ext
     $ git commit -m 'file added.'
 ~~~

-### Synchronizing repository with remotes

-After adding files to a repository the metadata is updated with the ,,connected" repositories (remotes) by pulling changes from the wanted remote and pushing current changes to the remote.
+**Synchronizing repository with remotes:** After adding files to a repository the metadata is updated with the ,,connected" repositories (remotes) by pulling changes from the wanted remote and pushing current changes to the remote.

 ~~~bash
     $ git annex pull <remotename>